scalar-labs/scalardb/docs/index.md

 $ pre-commit install
 ```

-The code formatter is automatically executed when commiting files.
+The code formatter is automatically executed when committing files.
 A commit will fail and be formatted by the formatter when any invalid code format is detected.
 Try to commit the change again.

 ## License
 ScalarDB is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.